The Lheidli T’enneh First Nation Capital Projects and Asset Management (CP&AM) Department works in the following areas:

 AMP provides important information to support decision-making.
 Understanding what assets we have and how to manage those assets can help our community maximize the value of existing infrastructure that delivers core community services.
 At Lheidli T’enneh, we have started the work to formulate the policy and plan, as a key item to have an efficient AM framework in place.

-Zawad Abedin is the Manager of Capital Project and Asset Management Department for Lheidli T’enneh Nation.
-In his role, Zawad leads all capital projects of Lheidli T’enneh assigned to him by the Chief and Council through the Executive Director.
+Zawad Abedin is the Manager of Capital Projects and Asset Management Department for Lheidli T’enneh Nation.
+In his role, Zawad leads all capital projects of Lheidli T’enneh assigned.
 He also ensures efficient asset management as per the approved policy and plan.

-Zawad is currently pursuing his second Master’s at the University of Northern British Columbia in Natural Resources and Environmental Studies.
-His research relates to First Nation community infrastructure and asset development.
-Prior to this, he has completed his Bachelor’s and Master of Science in Mechanical Engineering.
-He also possesses diversified knowledge and skill in administrative activities with his Post-Graduate Diploma in Supply Chain Management and Human Resources from IQN, UK.
+Zawad completed his second Master’s at the University of Northern British Columbia in Environmental Science where his research was related to First Nation community infrastructure and asset development.
+Prior to that, he had completed his Bachelor’s and Master of Science in Mechanical Engineering and is a registered engineering professional with Engineers and Geoscientists of BC.
+He also possesses diversified knowledge and skill in administration and management with his academic suit of Diploma in Supply Chain Management and Human Resources from International Qualifications Network, UK and Project Management Certificate from the University of Toronto.
+He had over seven years of professional experience working as a Project Engineer at Nestlé, the renowned multinational giant in the FMCG industry, and also at CEAT Ltd, which is a global leader in the tire manufacturing industry, prior to joining the Lheidli Administration in 2020.

 Lheidli T’enneh Capital Project & Asset Management Department